Perspective | Expanding health coverage is good. But we also need to fix stingy plans.

 Unfortunately, the administration is paying little heed to a problem that is in many ways just as insidious as lack of insurance: underinsurance.
-This means they get too little from the insurance plans that they do have.
+That’s when people get too little from the insurance plans that they do have.

 After passage of the ACA, the number of Americans lacking any insurance fell by 20 million, dropping to 26.7 million in 2016 — a historic low as a percentage of population.
 The figure began to creep up again during the Trump administration, reaching 28.9 million in 2019.
 That’s the problem that the current administration wants to address, and it certainly needs attention.